akramghaleb/Route-Rider-System/README.md

 # Route Rider System

+This project was built on Mosand Workshop Day.

 ## This project built with Laravel + Tailwind + Filament <br>

 - Arabic and English support